alicolville/Weight-Tracker/readme.txt

 = Pro Version =

+* **Support for Gravity Forms.** Scan Gravity Form submissions for relevant Weight / Measurement fields and create a weight entry automatically.
+[Read more](https://weight.yeken.uk/gravity-forms/ "Read more")
 * **Admin can view, edit and delete user data.** Various tools for viewing user's graphs, tables of entries, BMI, targets, weight lost / gained stats and much more.
 * **CSV and JSON exports** for all data or a particular user.
 * **Measurements.** Support for recording measurements like Hip, Waist, Leg, Bicep, etc. Displayed on charts and tables.